Program dates for 2019 are September 8 – 20.During this program students will:

 Is the program all day?
 Can I work while attending Transfer Bridge, leave during the program, or arrive after the first day?

-Student will be on their own for this program.
-However, families are invited to come to campus on move-in day (Sunday, September 9, 2018) to help you move in and attend a brief orientaion.
+Students will be on their own for this program.
+However, families are invited to come to campus on move-in day (Sunday, September 8) to help you move in.
 Each student will be able to invite 1-2 family members to the Welcome Dinner on Sunday evening.

-All Transfer Bridge participants will be housed in a university residence hall together (in Segundo).
-Move-in will take place the afternoon of Sunday, September 9, 2018.
-Move-out will be mid-day Friday, September 21.
-Students can then make arrangements to move into residence halls that weekend (if staying on campus) or into apartments or return home.
+All Transfer Bridge participants will be housed in a university residence hall together (shared double rooms).
+You will not need to bring pillows or linens.
+Move-in will take place the afternoon of Sunday, September 8.
+Move-out will be the morning of Friday, September 20.
+Students can then make arrangements to move into residence halls (if staying on campus) or into apartments or return home that afternoon.

 During the program most students will have at least one other person living in the room with them.
 If you need special accommodations, please email us at: firstname.lastname@example.org

-No. All students live together in the residence halls during Transfer Bridge to facilitate group cohesion and because the events go late into the evening and start early in the morning.
+No. All students live together in the residence halls during Transfer Bridge to facilitate group cohesion, work on group projects, and because the events go late into the evening and start early in the morning.
 There are no commuters.

-Transfer Bridge students may bring a car to campus during the program and must obtain a parking permit through the Transportation and Parking Services department (TAPS) or by calling (530) 752-8277).
+Transfer Bridge students may bring a car to campus during the program and must obtain a parking permit through the Transportation Services department (TAPS) or by calling (530) 752-8277).

-While bikes are helpful transportation to have during Transfer Bridge, they are not mandatory.
-If you do bring a bike to campus you must register it with the Transportation and Parking Services department (TAPS).
-The cost of a new bicycle license is $12 and it is valid for up to 3 years.
-You can also purchase or rent a bike from the Bike Barn on campus.
+We highly recommend students bring a bike for use during Transfer Bridge, though it is not mandatory.
+If you do bring a bike to campus you must register it with the Transportation Services department (TAPS).
+You can also purchase or rent a bike from the Bike Barn on campus (we can help you rent one).
 There are also several other bike shops Downtown within walking distance of campus.
-Please note: You should also purchase a bike lock to secure your bike when you park it around campus, as well as a bike light and a helmet for bike safety.
+Please note: You should also bring a bike lock to secure your bike when you park it around campus, as well as a bike light and a helmet for bike safety.

 All required materials will be provided.
 However, students will need to bring a laptop, backpack/bag, pen/pencil and paper for their program work.
 You will have assignments that will require a computer.
 Students will also have access to computer labs around campus and in the dorms.
 However, access to these services may be limited.
 Please note: it is the responsibility of the student to make sure that their valuables are protected.